 Rhenium is classified as a scarce refractory metal.
-It has the second highest melting point of any of the metals and has relatively high density.
+It has the second-highest melting point of any of the metals and has a relatively high density.

 Rhenium is useful as an alloying element in thermocouple alloys of platinum or platinum-group metals.
 It is also useful as a thermocouple element with molybdenum or tungsten to measure temperatures above the range of the platinum thermocouples.

 Thank you for reading our article and we hope you’ve enjoyed it.
 If you want to know more about Rhenium and other refractory metals, you can visit Advanced Refractory Metals for more information.
 We offer our customers high-quality refractory metals at a very competitive price.

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.